Financial Happiness: 7 Habits of The Happy & Rich People

 People manage their money better when they have set clear goals, like paying off a loan, investing for a peaceful retirement, or saving for an emergency fund.

-Without financial goals, we just drift along, spending rashly on whatever we feel like in the heat of a moment.
+Without financial goals, we just drift along, spending rashly on whatever we feel like in the heat of the moment.

 Without money goals, your life might not result in a financially stable one.

-Research shows that having several different types of goals in our life, like achievement goals, relationship goals, social goals, and personal growth goals, can improve our overall happiness.
+Having several types of goals in our lives, like achievement goals, relationship goals, social goals, and personal growth goals, can improve our overall happiness.

 One thing here, remember to carve out a personal definition of success before you set your goals.